 CAFFEINE AND SUGAR SUBSTITUTES

 We receive many questions regarding the use of caffeine and sugar substitutes.
 This article discusses popular sugar substitutes and caffeine and describes how these chemicals may affect your health.
-They also affect the results if a person is following a nutritional balancing program.
+They also affect the results if a person is following a development program.

 The main effect of caffeine is to stimulate the adrenal glands, in particular.
 Many people can tolerate this.
 In others, or in high doses in everyone it causes irritability, insomnia, tremors, nervousness, irregular heart beat, palpitations, and perhaps blood sugar abnormalities.
 Rebound effects when the caffeine dosage wears off mainly include fatigue and low blood sugar symptoms such as mental confusion, violence, forgetfulness and other brain dysfunctions.